defi-wonderland/optimism/packages/contracts-bedrock/test/properties/PROPERTIES.md

 ## Pain points

 - existing fuzzing tools use the same EVM to run the tested contracts as they do for asserting invariants, tracking ghost variables and everything else necessary to provision a fuzzing campaign.
-While this is usually very convenient, it means that we can’t assert on the behaviour/state of *different* EVMs from within a fuzzing campaign.
+While this is usually very convenient, it means that we can’t assert on the behaviour/state of *different* chains from within a fuzzing campaign.
 This means we will have to walk around the requirement of supertokens having the same address across all chains, and implement a way to mock tokens existing in different chains.
 We will strive to formally prove it in a unitary fashion to mitigate this in properties 0 and 1
 - a buffer to represent 'in transit' messages should be implemented to assert on invariants relating to the non-atomicity of bridging from one chain to another.
 It is yet to be determined if it’ll be a FIFO queue (assuming ideal message ordering by sequencers) or it’ll have random-access capability to simulate messages arriving out of order

 ## Definitions